kumaraditya303/django-rest-accounts/README.md

 # Django Rest Accounts

-Django Rest Accounts is a Django app built on Django Rest Framework for easier account management for REST apps.
+Django Rest Accounts is a Django app built on Django Rest Framework for easier account management for REST API.

 ## Quick Start